DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The Cedar Forest may be gone, but the war for the soul of humanity continues.
 And this time, we know who the real heroes are.

+# Chapter 28: Beyond Good Evil Two Trees

-# Chapter 28: Beyond Good and Evil - The Two Trees and Moral Evolution
+### Chapter 28: Beyond Good and Evil - The Two Trees and Moral Evolution

 *"There are no facts, only interpretations."* - Friedrich Nietzsche